 Beauty is what has the power to soothe and heal souls, to ignite and reactivate slumbering emotions.
 Above all, art builds a bridge capable of bringing people together and uniting them, creating relationships and dialogues.

 I feel the need to bring art and beauty into the hospital setting and give a voice and a face to the invisible experiences of living with a rare and little-known disease.

 I decided to take part in this project because I think art can be the right medium to raise public awareness about this disease in a sensitive and respectful fashion.

 Through our own personal approaches, we have an opportunity to focus the spotlight on an illness that many people have never heard of.

 I was diagnosed with a rare disease nine years ago, so I know the frustration and helplessness that characterise the long journey towards a diagnosis.
 This is one of the reasons why I chose to get involved in the project and try creating my own personal expression of Immune Thrombocytopenic Purpura inspired by the words of those who live with this disease on a daily basis.

 I decided to take part in the Face of ITP project after discovering what a long ordeal anyone suffering from ITP has to undergo.
 It’s a truly difficult journey, a silent enemy that sneaks into your life, showing itself bit by bit.
-Conflicting opinions among doctors themselves, thousands of possible options, but no immediate solution.
+Discordant opinions among physicians themselves, thousands of possible options, but no immediate solution.

-This is what inspired me to produce an artwork that could represent the route to a definitive diagnosis, with the intention of being able to give the disorder greater visibility, in the hope that people who will suffer from it in the future will be able to find a solution more quickly, precisely because it will not be completely unknown.
+This is what inspired me to produce an artwork that could represent the journey to a final diagnosis, with intention to give to this disorder greater visibility, with the hope that people who will suffer from it in the future will be able to find a solution more quickly, precisely because it will not be completely unknown.